 - Delay: An insurer does not fear a lawsuit when you are unrepresented.
 As a result, the insurer may drag out the negotiations in an attempt to outlast you and force you into a low settlement.

-The easiest way to avoid these tactics is to find a medical malpractice lawyer to negotiate on your behalf.
+The easiest way to avoid these tactics is to find a personal injury lawyer in Fort Lauderdale to negotiate on your behalf.
 Lawyers have experience and training in negotiation.
-More importantly, medical malpractice lawyers understand the negotiating techniques insurance companies use and how to deal with them.
+More importantly, lawyers understand the negotiating techniques insurance companies use and how to deal with them.
 If you were injured due to your doctor’s negligence, contact our Fort Lauderdale personal injury lawyers today to explore your legal options.

 Settlement Negotiations Can Produce the Best Outcome